Article 15 – Constitution of India

 There are three exceptions to this general rule of non-discrimination:

 - The state is permitted to make any special provisions to women and children.
 For example: reservation of seats for women in the local bodies and provision of free education to children.

-- The state is free to make special arrangements for socially and economically backward peoples or for Schedule Castes and Schedule Tribes.
+- The state is free to make special arrangements for socially and educationally backward peoples or for Schedule Castes and Schedule Tribes.
 For example: reservation of seats or fee concession in the public educational institutes.

-- State can make special provisions for the betterment of the socially and economically backward sections of the society or for the SCs and STs.
+- State can make special provisions for the betterment of the socially and educationally backward sections of the society or for the SCs and STs.
 For example: Provisions regarding admission in the educational institutions in the private institutes, whether aided or unaided by the state.

 For proper implementation

 - Scheduled Caste and Scheduled Tribes (Prevention of Atrocities) Act, 1989, which states that no person of the SC and ST shall be discriminated against or any violence undertaken on them, just because they belong to such category.